Purple-Wren-Digital/nextjs-tailwind/README.md

-This is a Next.js Template created by Purple Wren for internal use.
+<h1>This is a Next.js + Tailwind.css Template created by Purple Wren for internal use.</h1>

 ## Getting Started

-First, run the development server:
+To run development server, we are using Yarn:

 ```bash
 yarn dev